 And then it was time to add the roses!
-These were some of the easiest water decals I've ever applied.
-They went on flat, had just enough 'slip' to get them into position and they dried quickly.
+These water decals were very easy to apply.
+They went on flat, had just enough ‘slip’ to get them into position and they dried quickly.
 PERFECT!

 Sadly the sun did not cooperate with my desire to photograph this design outside.
 But I think the roses more than proved their ‘holoness’ with these indoor daylight bulb shots.
 And I couldn’t help but take a shot of the glitter and let the diamonds go a little crazy too!

 This is another design that turned out exactly how I envisioned it.
 But I would really love to hear what you think of it.
 Holo water decals seem to be growing in both availability and popularity.
 Would you try them?

 Thanks for reading!
 I’ll see you at the next post!